math-bootcamp/math-bootcamp.github.io/_posts/2019-07-23-the-derivative.md

 Firstly, let us examine the first claim.
 A naïve implementation of the finite difference method requires at least two evaluations each time we wish to compute the derivative at a certain input.
 While algebraic rewriting can help to reduce the computation, but we are still left with the $$\lim_{h\rightarrow 0}$$.
 It is often more efficient to derive a closed form analytical solution for the derivative at every input.

-Secondly, partial differentiation of vector functions is a specific case of higher dimensional derivatives which are often more convenient to represent as a matrix, or _Jacobian_, which is defined as follows:
+Secondly, partial differentiation of vector functions is a specific case of higher dimensional derivatives that are often more convenient to represent as a matrix, or _Jacobian_, which is defined as follows:

 $$
 \mathcal{J}_{\mathbf{f}} =